pelithne/azure-workshop/create-vm-azcli.md

 ## View the web server in action
 Use a web browser of your choice to view the default NGINX welcome page.
 Use the public IP address of your VM as the web address.
 The following example shows the default NGINX web site:

+## Next step
+Next step is to create another VM, but with more customized configuraion, using the Azure CLI.
+Click <a href="https://github.com/pelithne/azure-workshop/blob/master/custom-config.md">here</a> to continue to this step.